MODION® Ion Pumps from J.B. Anderson & Sons, Inc.

 With the sudden death of Bill Anderson in 1978, Bill Bilott took the helm with the objective of growing the business, still in the basement of the homestead.
 Remaining in the "clock" business, many more parts were manufactured for a variety of customers, which lead to parts for the first GPS satellites, and other NASA and space related projects.
 At the same time, machinery and employees were added as the business grew.

 The shop has evolved into a full service machine shop, now including full production runs of repeat orders while retaining the same quality and reputation as a precision shop.
 With the addition of new partnership in the business with Ben Bilott, J.B.
-Anderson & Son, Inc. moved from the space that was severely outgrown, to a newly renovated modern 10,000 sq. ft. facility, where we will have room to grow and expand.
-Ben is the 4th generation in the management of the business.
+Anderson & Son, Inc. moved from the space that was severely outgrown, to a newly renovated modern 10,000 sq. ft. facility.
+This has allowed our capacity to greatly expand.
+Ben is the 4th generation in the ownership and management of the business.
 Much new equipment has been secured, and the assets and intellectual property from Kernco, Inc. was purchased.
 This strategic acquisition has secured our place in the vacuum industry.
+Our ion pump product line is now marketed under the registered trademark MODION®.
+Our Ion Pump systems are marketed and distributed around the globe, and are known as being rugged and reliable.
+We continually reinvest in the product line, developing new and useful products for the scientific and research communities.